GoogleCloudPlatform/accelerated-platforms/docs/platforms/gke/base/use-cases/inference-ref-arch/online-inference-gpu/vllm-with-runai-and-podsnapshots.md

      for eager safetensors, produced a comparable 21.11 GB image, and restored in the same **3 s**.
 Use the streamer for the cold start, snapshots for every scale-out after it.
+   - **Large models checkpoint fine — model size is not the blocker.**
-   - **The one remaining risk is resident VRAM footprint.** Architecture, driver branch, the NVRM assertion and the loader have all been eliminated as causes of the Gemma 4 31B hang.
-The footprint has not.
-Validate snapshots against your own model size before relying on them.
+     Architecture, driver branch, the NVRM assertion, the loader and now **resident VRAM footprint** have all been eliminated as causes of the Gemma 4 31B hang.
+The same model, on the same H100 80GB compute class, at the same `--gpu-memory-utilization=0.90`, checkpointed successfully and
+     produced a **72.92 GB** `pages.img` in 11 m 22 s.
+   - **Three differences from the failing run have not been separated**: the out-of-band `manual` trigger with `postCheckpoint: stop`, the older `v0.26.0` image, and the `restore-from-policy` annotation. **Use the cooperative `workload` trigger** — it has the clearest mechanism and is the configuration validated here — but treat the root cause as not yet proven.
+   - **Budget checkpoint time by snapshot size.** Upload throughput measured about 107 MB/s across both the 21 GB and 72.92 GB images, so a large model can take ten minutes or more to checkpoint.
+This is a one-time cost paid once per snapshot, not per scale-out, but it must be accounted for in rollout planning.
    - **Retain pure single-container manifests without FUSE sidecars** to maintain clean checkpoint isolation.
    - **Do not diagnose from the NVRM channel-stop assertion.** As documented